Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-get-started-angular.md

 ng serve
 ```

-2. In Excel, on the **Home** tab, choose the **Show Taskpane** button in the ribbon to open the add-in task pane.
+2. In Excel, choose the **Home** tab, and then choose the **Show Taskpane** button in the ribbon to open the add-in task pane.
 Choose the **Color Me** button in the task pane to set the color of the selected range to green.

 ## Next steps